Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/CloudDirect.md

 ## Developers

-IRIS provides language‑specific client libraries on the
+IRIS provides language‑specific client libraries on the [Developers](/integration/DeveloperResources/) page.
-**/integration/DeveloperResources/** page.
-These libraries simplify Cloud operations as well as JSON serialization of IRIS request objects.
+These libraries provide a strongly typed version of the IRIS Object model as well as simplifying Cloud operations.

 ---